 Check our Country Information to learn about entry and exit requirements for the country or countries in which you are traveling.

-If your passport has already expired, you may still be able to renew your passport by mail.
+If your passport has already expired, you may still be able to renew your passport.
 See How to Renew Your U.S. Passport.